GitHub Agentic Workflows

 GH_AW_READ_ORG_TOKENContents: Read-onlyRead org repos in orchestrator and worker

-After setup, the orchestrator runs automatically every Monday, processing up to 5 repositories per run.
-To trigger manually:
+After setup, the orchestrator runs every Monday and processes up to 5 repositories per run.
+You can also trigger it manually:

 Terminal window